 Where was I?
 Oh, yes.
 Goals shared by Obama and me...

-: Bush's No Child Left Behind is a Mirage.
+Improving our schools: Bush's No Child Left Behind is a Mirage.
 Spending oodles to test the problem, and punish the problemees, and then declaring we don't have money to throw at a solution is so dumb.

 Imagine for a minute you own a struggling construction firm.
 Following the principles of No Child Left Behind, you'd blow your money on a pricey management consultant, fire most of your people -- good and bad -- and then expect the remaining demoralized, overworked employees (who've been told how much they suck) to produce skyscrapers that meet code out of construction paper, popsicle sticks, and Elmer's glue.